pagopa/pn-cicd/cd/README.md

 ## TODO
- - Multiregion Pipeline
+ - PN-665 Multiregion Pipeline
- - Notification for failed pipelines executions
+ - PN-664 Notification for failed pipelines executions
- - Trigger microservices pipelines after successful infrastructure pipeline executions
- - Template bucket shared between multiple pipeline executions.
+ - PN-666: Template bucket shared between multiple pipeline executions.
 We can solve "partitioning" the bucket by pipeline execution id.
 (We can also write all the pipeline in the same stage :( ).
- - Red from the continer image the environment variable CVS_COMMIT_ID and use its value to read the exact commit from github.
- - Add changeset web link to manual approval steps
+ - PN-667: Add changeset web link to manual approval steps
- - (NICE TO HAVE) move "parameters enrichement" to a lambda function
+ - PN-668: (NICE TO HAVE) move "parameters enrichement" to a lambda function

- - (LATER) Support prod environment n the pipelines
+ - (LATER) Support prod environment in the pipelines